bioexcel/qmmm_benchmark_suite/README.md

 speed up on a single process as a function of the number of threads used.

-### Gromacs/CP2K interface
+### GROMACS+CP2K QM/MM MD

-The test case benchmarks the Gromacs/CP2K interface for performing an MD simulation.
-Gromacs is the main driver for the interface with libcp2k called to calculate the QM/MM energies and forces each MD step.
+These benchmark the GROMACS/CP2K interface for performing a QM/MM MD simulation.
+GROMACS is the main driver for the interface, with libcp2k called to calculate the QM/MM energies and forces each MD step.
 Input parameters are passed through the cp2k.inp file, which is used to generate a force environment within CP2K.
 This is maintained throughout the simulation and is used to improve the performance by using the density function from the previous step to extrapolate the wavefunction of the next step (using the always stable predictor corrector method - ASPC).
-At each step, updated atomic positions are passed from Gromacs through libcp2k and the atomic forces and the energy are then calculated and returned.
+At each step, updated atomic positions are passed from GROMACS through calls to libcp2k and the atomic forces and the energy are then calculated and returned.

-This benchmark requires the use of Gromacs built with the CP2K interface.
+This benchmark requires the use of GROMACS built with the CP2K interface.
 To do this, CP2K must first be built as a library.
-When building Gromacs, libcp2k.h needs to be included in the header search path and the path to libcp2k.a needs to be added to the library path.
+When building GROMACS, libcp2k.h needs to be included in the header search path and the path to libcp2k.a needs to be added to the library path.

-The interface is run in almost the same way as Gromacs, with the required files being the topology file (.top), the configuration file (.gro), the MD paramemters file (grompp.mdp) and the index (.ndx) file.
+The interface is run in almost the same way as GROMACS, with the required files being the topology file (.top), the configuration file (.gro), the MD parameters file (grompp.mdp) and the index (.ndx) file.
 The major differences are in the .mdp file where values specific to QM/MM simulation are provided.
 The QM atoms group may be specified here, with the atom numbers given in the index file.
 QM/MM parameters can also be supplied to CP2K in this file.
 It is